obsidianmd/obsidian-clipper/README.md

 Official Obsidian browser extension.
-For Chrome and Brave, with support for Firefox and Safari to come.
+Available for Chrome, Firefox, Edge, Brave, and Arc.
+Support for Safari to come.

 ## Features